onecommons/vesper/doc/source/intro.rst

 How it works
 ------------

-The core concept behind Vesper is a mapping of the JSON data format to an abstract intermediate representation which is designed to be compatible with a variety of types of data stores, including the relational table model of SQL and RDF's set model.
+The core concept behind Vesper is a mapping of the `JSON`_ data format to an abstract intermediate representation which is designed to be compatible with a variety of types of data stores, including the relational table model of SQL and RDF's set model.
 Access to backend data stores are provided by drivers that expose an API that conforms to this mapping.

-Application primarily in two ways: through the `pjson`, a set of conventions for writing JSON that can be used to update a supported datastore; and through `JSONql`, a query language for accessing data in a data store as JSON.
+Application primarily in two ways: through the :doc:`pjson`, a set of conventions for writing JSON that can be used to update a supported datastore; and through `JSONql`, a query language for accessing data in a data store as JSON.

 How to use
 ----------